GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Any Federal PKI CA that issues SSL/TLS, code-signing, or email-signing certificates would have to establish a new CA for each type of certificate.
 This effort requires time, planning, and funding.

 ### 2. How can I determine which of our intranet websites and applications will be impacted, including those used by cross-government users?
-All intranet sites configured with a SSL/TLS certificate issued by a Federal PKI CA that validates to Federal Common Policy CA will be impacted.
+All intranet sites configured with a SSL/TLS certificate issued by a Federal PKI CA that validates to the Federal Common Policy CA will be impacted.

 If you have an agreement with one of the Federal PKI Shared Service Providers (SSPs) for SSL/TLS certificates, run a report on all issued certificates or ask the SSP to deliver this report.